akshay-0/broccoli/README.md

 Sample usage:

-- `./broccoli.sh -adfkrsw` provision all the resources and run distributed test - useful for first run
+- `./broccoli.sh -adfkrsw`

+Provision all the resources and run load test (useful for first run)

-- `./broccoli.sh -fr` upload latest test files and run distributed test, assumes workspaces and other resources are already provisioned - useful for subsequent runs
+- `./broccoli.sh -fr`

+Upload latest test files and run load test, assumes workspaces and other resources are already provisioned (useful for subsequent runs)

+- `./broccoli.sh -w`

+Create workspaces and computes but do not run any test

 ## Under the hood